realzlight/realzlight/README.md

 <h2>Approach</h2>

 <p>
   I don't separate engineering from design.
-Good software is intentional at every layer — from data models to hover states.
-I work on things I'd use myself — tools that respect the developer's time and reduce noise.
+Good software is intentional at every layer from data models to hover states.
+I work on things I'd use myself tools that respect the developer's time and reduce noise.
 </p>

 ---

-<p><em>Currently building.
-Not much to say yet — the work will.</em></p>
+<p><em>Currently building and learning.
+Not much to say yet</em></p>

 ---